Fred Overton

 Fred Henry Overton Jr. (November 9, 1938 – October 27, 2019) was a former head basketball coach at Murray State University and a nationwide motivational speaker.
 He was a former student of Charles Stanley's Luther Rice Seminary.

 Basketball

 Overton began his coaching career as an assistant at Austin Peay State University in 1963.
 In 1969, he moved cross country to coach at Pepperdine University.
 In 1971, he returned to the Ohio Valley Conference to serve as assistant to Cal Luther at Murray State University.
 In 1974, he was elevated to the head coaching position.
-Overton served as head coach for four seasons at Murray State, with his best season in 1976-77, when his team posted a 17-10 overall record and finished tied for second in the OVC with a 9-5 record.
+Overton served as head coach for four seasons at Murray State, with his best season in 1976–77, when his team posted a 17–10 overall record and finished tied for second in the OVC with a 9–5 record.
 After the season, he was named OVC Co-Coach of the Year.
+He resigned at the end of the 1977–78 season because the he had not achieved "the winning success" he had hoped to.
 His overall record as Racers head coach was 44–59.